o-Oscar/dog_control/README.md

 Goal : having a controller with low PD gains that keeps the robot upright both in simulation and in real life.

+- read the imu data on IdefX -> done
-- read the imu data
+- read the imu data in simulation -> done
 - write a controller that keeps the feets under the dog.

 Then